 *You will be able to resume where you left off, provided you haven't deleted browsing history and/or cookie/data*

 Once I start, how long do I have to complete the survey?

-What does The APPLE Study Intake24 look like?
+What is The APPLE Study Intake24?

 A 24-hour diet recall will ask you to record all of the food and drink (and their quantities) that you consumed the day before (between midnight and midnight).